limon4/RAG/README.md

-# RAG implementation using Llama models and Hugging Face Embeddings
+# RAG implementation using Ollama models and Hugging Face Embeddings